Gravity-mediated entanglement via infinite-dimensional systems: No mediation of entanglement via classical infinite-dimensional systems

 \section{No mediation of entanglement via classical infinite-dimensional systems}

-In this section, we will use the language of $C^*$-algebras to analyze entanglement mediation scenarios involving classical mediators and prove that it is impossible to create entanglement in these kind of scenarios.
+In this section, we will use the language of $C^*$-algebras to analyze entanglement mediation scenarios involving classical mediators and prove that it is impossible to create entanglement in these kinds of scenarios.

 We consider two laboratories in which we prepare two quantum systems $A$ and $B$.
 Furthermore, the systems $A$ and $B$ can interact via a classical mediator $G$ .
-The main case of interest is when $\mathcal{G}$ is the gravitational field, but our analysis is agnostic to the physical interpretation of $\mathcal{G}$.
+The main case of interest is when $G$ is the gravitational field, but our analysis is agnostic to the physical interpretation of $G$.
 The interaction of the quantum systems with $G$ is assumed to be local; that is, at each layer of interaction, $G$ interacts either with $A$ or with $B$ (see Figure~\ref{setup}).

 To model this setup mathematically, we attach unital $C^*$-algebras $\ca$ and $\cb$ to the systems $A$ and $B$, respectively.
 To describe the combined system of $A$ and $B$, we will consider a tensor product $\ca\otimes\cb$, obtained by completing the algebraic tensor product $\ca\odot\cb$ with respect to an arbitrary but fixed $C^*$-norm $\|\cdot\|$.
 See the appendix for some more information on the $C^*$-algebraic tensor product.
-Furthermore, we will attach a unital commuting $C^*$-algebra $\cg$ to the mediator $G$, which, as discussed above, arguably describes a very general notion of classical system.
+Furthermore, we will attach a unital commutative $C^*$-algebra $\cg$ to the mediator $G$, which, as discussed above, arguably describes a very general notion of classical system.
 Note that it is always possible to adjoin an identity element to a non-unital $C^*$-algebra, which will allow the application of our results even in the non-unital case.
-In contrast to the composite $AB$ of $A$ and $B$, the composite $AGB$ of $AB$ and $G$ is unique: this is because every commuting $C^*$-algebra is nuclear~\cite{takesaki1964}, that is, its tensor product with any other $C^*$-algebra is unique.
+In contrast to the composite $AB$ of $A$ and $B$, the composite $AGB$ of $AB$ and $G$ is unique: this is because every commutative $C^*$-algebra is nuclear~\cite{takesaki1964}, that is, its tensor product with any other $C^*$-algebra is unique.
 Overall, the total system is hence described by a tensor product $C^*$-algebra $\ca\otimes\cg\otimes\cb$.
+In the Conclusions section, we will say more about how this corresponds to scenarios that we encounter in quantum field theory in Minkowski space.

 At the beginning of the experiment, the states in the laboratories $A$ and $B$ are prepared independently of each other and of the gravitational field $G$.
 Thus, the total initial state $\omega_{\ca\cg\cb}\in(\ca\otimes\cg\otimes\cb)^*$ is described by a product state $\omega_{\ca\cg\cb}=\omega_\a\otimes\omega_\cg\otimes\omega_\cb$, which is a special case of a triseparable state: \begin{definition} A \textit{triseparable state}~\cite{Eggeling} is any element in the weak-$*$ closure of the set